Malcolm Kennedy: Affair with Jade Mitchell

 In October 2011, Malcolm befriends Jade Mitchell (Gemma Pranita) and they begin flirting.
-Jade uses Malcolm to distract her from her feelings for Kyle Canning (Chris Milligan) and Susan Hill from the Daily Star said the fact Malcolm is married appeals to Jade because she knows there is no chance of a relationship.
+Jade uses Malcolm to distract her from her feelings for Kyle Canning (Chris Milligan).
 Jade needs some fun and she reckons Malcolm is the person to help her.
 However, the pair's innocent flirting turns into something more serious when Jade arranges a "late-night rendezvous" with Malcolm.
 Due to his father's history of infidelity, TV Week said Malcolm proves to be "a chip off the old block" when he kisses Jade.
 Of Jade's relationship with Malcolm, Pranita told the magazine, "The reason she goes to Malcolm is purely to gain some sort of control back in her life because everything's spiralling out of control due to these feelings she has for Kyle.
 Her default position is to go back to what she knows - which is to hook up with men who won't want anything serious, like taken men or people who are up for a one-night stand.
 He's like a safety harness really."
 Malcolm and Jade begin an affair, but they are forced to end it when Karl finds out about it and warns his son off.
-A source told Hill "Mal has been risking his marriage for a passionate full-on affair with Jade.
-She's one of the hottest babes on the street and Mal couldn't resist her.
-He doesn't take too kindly to Karl's lecture given his track record but he agrees to end it."
-Malcolm is left "a little rattled" by Jade's reaction to the end of their affair, as she does not appear to be fussed at all.